 Minimum rental income from real estate operations is recognized on a straight-line basis.
 The straight-line rent calculation on leases includes the effects of rent concessions and scheduled rent increases, and the calculated straight-line rent income is recognized over the lives of the individual leases.
 The Company maintains allowances for doubtful accounts receivable and straight-line rents receivable, based upon estimates determined by management.
 Management specifically analyzes aged receivables, tenant credit-worthiness and current economic trends when evaluating the adequacy of the allowance for doubtful accounts.
-At June 30, 2018 and December 31, 2017 the Company did not recognize an allowance for doubtful accounts.
-The Company did not have any bad debt expense or write-offs during the six months ended June 30, 2018 and 2017.
+At September 30, 2018 and December 31, 2017, the Company did not recognize an allowance for doubtful accounts.
+The Company did not have any bad debt expense or write-offs during the nine months ended September 30, 2018 and 2017.
+The Company includes accounts receivable and straight line rent receivables within other assets in the balance sheet.

-For the six months ended June 30, 2018 and 2017, rental income was derived from various tenants.
+For the nine months ended September 30, 2018 and 2017, rental income was derived from various tenants.
 As such, future receipts are dependent upon the financial strength of the lessees and their ability to perform under the lease agreements.